Arrielle/weekend-challenge-5/README.md

 ###Hard Mode
 No more deleting!
 Create an interface on the page that would allow you to toggle employees from active to inactive and back.
 Your salary total should only tally active employees and change as employees are changed.
 Be sure to style the inactive employees differently than active ones.

-- [ ] Make button change active status from true to false, and visa versa.
+- [x] Make button change active status from true to false, and visa versa.
+- [ ] Ensure DOM is updated immediately after change.

 ###Pro Mode
 - [x] Bring in ngRoute and create a second view and controller as well as a nav bar.
-- [ ] The second view will handle setting a monthly salary budget (in the database!)
+- [x] The second view will handle setting a monthly salary budget (in the database!)
 - [ ] and display budget limit history.
 - [ ] The first view then needs to be updated to tell the user if the active employees are over the latest budget limit set.
 - [x] There are several ways to solve this, but for Pro mode, move all of your AJAX requests into a factory so that $http is not a dependency in any of your controllers.